pyblosxom/pyblosxom/docs/config_variables.rst

    (optional) integer; defaults to 0

-   The depth setting determines how many levels deep in the directory (category) tree that PyBlosxom will display when doing indexes.
+   The depth setting determines how many levels deep in the directory (category) tree that Pyblosxom will display when doing indexes.

    * 0 - infinite depth (aka grab everything) DEFAULT
    * 1 - datadir only